Dameli language: Classification

-The language is classified as an Indo-Aryan language of the Dardic subgroup.
-It is notable for containing a significant degree of words deriving from the Nuristani languages, even in basic vocabulary, though the pronoun system and morphology are characteristically of Dardic origin.
+The language has been traditionally classified as an Indo-Aryan language of the Kunar subgroup of Dardic languages, notable for containing a significant degree of words deriving from the Nuristani languages, even in basic vocabulary, though the pronoun system and morphology are characteristically of Dardic origin.
+After a recent reevaluation by Perder (2013), however, his status within Indo-Iranian family as a Nuristani or Dardic language remains uncertain.

 The Dardic languages were first thought to be as an independent branch within Indo-Iranian, but today they are placed within Indo-Aryan following Morgenstierne's work.

 Phonology

 The following tables set out the phonology of the Dameli Language.